 The path to becoming a practising dietitian in Australia requires first and foremost, a tertiary qualification.

-A list of currently universities and their accredited dietetic programs in each state can be found here: Accredited Dietetics Education Programs.
+A list of universities and their accredited dietetic programs in each state can be found here: Accredited Dietetics Education Programs.

 Accredited Practising Dietitian